VasylHryha/vuestic-admin-server/README.md

 ## Deployment

 This project is configured for deployment on Vercel as temporary solution.
 The `vercel.json` file provides the necessary settings.
+Current domain is (node-js-demo-rho.vercel.app)[https://node-js-demo-rho.vercel.app/]

 ## Environment Variables